Design Studio Decor

 Production Studio

 This rendering depicts a “what could have been”.
 After 8.5 years as Creative Director I resigned my position at the very beginning of the pandemic.
 No one handed me my hat.
 I picked my moment.
 But I left behind a company that was better looking than when I got there.
 I made a difference.
 I increased profits and value.
-But most importantly, I built and maintained a successful brand.
+But most importantly, I built and maintained a successful brand for over 8 and a half years.
 I’m proud of that.

 The Case Study